Financial assistance

 You are entitled to information, advice and guidance regardless of whether you qualify for financial assistance.

 Emergency assistance is intended to cover bare essentials for a limited time.
-This includes food, hygiene items and travel expenses.
+This includes

 You use the application for financial assistance if you need help in an emergency.

-If you have nowhere to sleep and stay for the next 24 hours, you can also apply for help with finding temporary accommodation.
+If you have nowhere to sleep and stay for the next 24 hours, you can also apply for help with finding temporary (emergency) accommodation.

 You can apply for assistance with expenses you can not cover on your own.
-There is only one application form where you describe what you need assistance with.

-You can apply for assistance with
+You can among other things apply for assistance with

 You can apply for assistance with expenses needed to live, so-called living expenses or subsistence.